Employee Assistance Program for Creative Virtual Assistants in Australia | EAP Services

 Isolation in Remote Creative Work

-You may have a greater sense of isolation when you work from home, despite the fact that it gives you more freedom to make your own decisions.
-Those who work as virtual assistants and are creative usually do not have the chance to work together with one another and come up with new ideas, which is something that can be readily performed in an office setting.
-In light of the fact that there are no immediate feedback loops, it is feasible that they will reconsider their ideas.
-Individuals who get EAP services are provided with a safe space in which they are able to talk about their feelings, and they are also assisted in identifying peer support groups or wellness programs that help them re-establish a sense of connection with other people.
+Working from home might make you feel more alone, even while it allows you more flexibility to make your own decisions.
+People who work as virtual assistants and are creative don't frequently get to collaborate with each other and come up with new ideas, which is something that can easily be done in an office.
+Since there are no rapid feedback loops, it's possible that people will change their minds about their ideas.
+People who use EAP services have a secure place to talk about their feelings, and they also get help finding peer support groups or wellness programs that help them feel connected to other people again.

 “Creativity takes courage.” – Henri Matisse